matheushms/BlindAssistant/README.md

 * Click in Apply, download and install the packages, and click in Ok.

 ## Install Projects in Devices
+* Open AndroidStudio and import the project;
+* Sync Project with Gradle files;
 * Click in Run> run'app' and select device or build project and install the apk files in devices.